AveryData/AveryData.github.io/_learning/linear_regression.md

 ## Variable Transformations

 ## Categorical Variables
+Categorical variables can be a bit trickier.
+Basically, if you have 3 categories, you'd going to split those categories into 2 binary dummy column.
+The two dummy groups will represent two, respective categories while the third category is represented by both dummy variables are off (0).

 ## Linear Regression in R

-To fit a linear regression:
+#### To fit a linear regression:
 ```R
 model = lm(y ~ x1 + x2)
 ```

-To see the summary:
+#### To see the summary:
 ```R
 summary(model)
 ```
 You'll see this includes (among others) the coefficients, the intercept, as well as the significance probabilities, and the $R^2$.

-Predicting using linear regression in R:
+#### Predicting using linear regression in R:
 ```{r}
 # Create New Data Point
 new_airbnb = data.frame(x1 = 19, x2 = 43)
 # Make prediction
 predict(model,new_airbnb,type="response")
 ```

+#### Changing the base case for categories
+If the data set is called Carseats and it has a column called 'ShelveLoc' that has categories of Good, Bad, and Medium.
+R chooses the base case default arbitrarily.
+You can choose which is the base case and it will not change your model, but would change what categories have coefficients and the understanding of them.

+Let's say the original base case was "Good".
+You can change it to "Medium" so that you'll have coeffs for "Good" and "Bad" by using *library(dplyr)*
+'''{r}
+Carseats <- Carseats %>%
+  mutate(ShelveLoc = relevel(ShelveLoc, ref = "Medium"))
+'''
+You can also this this link at STHDA (http://www.sthda.com/english/articles/40-regression-analysis/163-regression-with-categorical-variables-dummy-coding-essentials-in-r/)